 One of the best ways to familiarize yourself with your responsibilities as a landlord is to get a grasp of disabled tenant rights.
 SFGate has you covered.

 Should you ever have a disabled person submit an application, it is a good idea to familiarize yourself with the Fair Housing Amendments Act, the Americans with Disabilities Act and the Fair Housing Act.
 All three give you a breakdown of examples of discrimination disabled people face when seeking housing.
+Bear in mind that the New York City Human Rights Law is much broader than either Federal or New York State law and grants broader rights than the other statutes.

 Understanding what it means to have a disability